 There are several homes in the

-street now but back in the 1950s there were just six or so houses listed in
+street now but back in the 1950s there were just six or so houses listed in Johnson's Nantwich Almanack

-numbers went up to 17 (below, left).
-For a while, No 17 seems doomed to go from the Nantwich scene as - it
+For a while, No 17 seemed doomed to go from the Nantwich scene as - it

 was rumoured - it